Gibbs Measures on Marked Configuration Spaces: Existence and Uniqueness: The model and main results

-It is known that this topology is completely metrizable, which makes $\Gamma (X)$ a Polish space (see, e.g., \cite[Section 15.7.7]{Kal} or \cite[ Proposition 3.17]{Res}).
-An explicit construction of the appropriate metric can be found in \cite{KKut}.
-By $\mathcal{P}(\Gamma (X))$ we denote the space of all probability measures on the Borel $\sigma $-algebra $\mathcal{B} (\Gamma (X))$ of subsets of $\Gamma (X)$.
+It is well known (see, e.g., \cite[Section 15.7.7]{Kal}) that $\Gamma (X)$ is a Polish (i.e., separable completely metrizable) space in this topology; an explicit construction of the appropriate metric can be found in \cite {KKut}.
+By $\mathcal{P}(\Gamma (X))$ we denote the space of all probability measures on the corresponding Borel $\sigma $-algebra $\mathcal{B}(\Gamma (X))$.